TahminaM/Save_A_Can/README.md

 * (going off from the list of kids from 2 points ago) a checklist type of thing where the buss driver checks off which kid got dropped off

-@YosefSamman please if any, add WireFrame.
+@YosefSamman please if any, add Wireframe :+1:.